Meta facebook tracking pixel

 Treatment approaches for non-invasive bladder cancer are typically a combination of the following:

-• Transurethral resection (TUR).
+• Transurethral resection of bladder tumor (TURBT).
 A small electrified wire loop is passed through a cystoscope into the bladder and is used to remove the tumor.

 • Partial cystectomy.
 The portion of the bladder that contains cancer cells is removed.

 • Bacille Calmette-Guerin (BCG).
-BCG is an intravesical (delivered directly into the bladder) treatment that causes an immune reaction against cancer cells within the bladder.
+BCG is an intravesical (delivered directly into the bladder) therapy that causes an immune reaction against cancer cells within the bladder.
+In April 2024, the U.S. Food and Drug Administration (FDA) approved the immunotherapy-boosting drug N-803 (Anktiva) in combination with BCG for the treatment of non-muscle invasive bladder cancer that is resistant to treatment with BCG alone.

 • Chemotherapy.
-Chemotherapy drugs are sometimes used as an intravesical treatment; they include mitomycin C, thiotepa, doxorubicin, gemcitabine and valrubicin.
+Chemotherapy drugs are sometimes used as an intravesical treatment (directly inside the bladder); they include mitomycin C, thiotepa, doxorubicin, gemcitabine and valrubicin.
+Some multi-agent (more than one drug) chemotherapies are given sequentially such as gemcitabine and docetaxel (Gem/Doce).

 Surgery